maksimmerkulov/head-first-java-2nd-edition/README.md

 - 📂 Solutions are in folder: `chapter09`
 - 📄 Exercises from the book:
     - Page 242 — Construct a Duck
+    - Page 243 — Initializing the state of a new Duck

 ![Chapter 9](images/chapter-09.png)